 FROZEN HAWAII — NATURAL FASHION

 The title of the project refers to the largest piece of no man’s land left on Earth; Marie Byrd Land in West Antarctica, whose bedrock reminds of the geography of Hawaii.
 The area is changing fast caused by ice loss.
 What will happen to this unclaimed territory in the future when the ice has melted?
-Will Marie Byrd Land and The Pine Islands by its coast become a new surfers’ paradis like Hawaii and The Cold Hawaii in Northern Denmark?
+Will Marie Byrd Land and The Pine Islands by it’s coast become a new surfers’ paradise like Hawaii and The Cold Hawaii in Northern Denmark?

-Explorer Number 1 (I just want a simple life) is a self portrait staged at the last protected natural landscapes in Copenhagen – Amager Fælled, which is under threat due to new urban planning strategies.
-I’m wearing af bouquet of natural plants, some of which are seldom only living in areas like this like quaking grass, Cynosurus, fern-leaf dropwort, and Inula salicina, and carry a piece of cultivated nature in my hand: a piece of chopped wood as a symbolic weapon.
+Explorer Number 1 (I just want a simple life) is a self portrait staged at the last protected natural site in Copenhagen – Amager Fælled, which is under threat due to new urban planning strategies.
+I’m wearing a headbouquet of natural plants, some of which are seldom only living in areas like this like Quaking Grass, Cynosures, Fernleaf Dropwort, and Inula salicina, and carry a piece of cultivated nature in my hand: a piece of chopped wood as a symbolic weapon.